prashbh/hugo-multisite-manager/README.md

 # Hugo-multisite-manager

+Thanks to all the open source maintainers, contributors & the community for sharing their knowledge.

 This repo is built on top of Hugo and lets you manage multiple websites from a single Hugo setup.
 Each website is added as a git submodule and you can publish those websites using either Github Pages or your own deployment scripts.

+I used this answer on hugo forum to build this project https://discourse.gohugo.io/t/hugo-multisite-workflow/103/8

 ## Instructions